-Increasing Academic Interventions: LI students make up the majority of students in need of intervention to address learning gaps.
-In Trimester 2 i-Ready Reading (grades 2-8) 12% of LI were at/above grade level, compared to 17% overall.
-In i-Ready Math, 0% of LI were at/above grade level, compared to 3% overall (sub groups included in the overall average for reading and math).
+Supplemental Academic Supports: FY, EL, and LI students make up the majority of students in need of intervention to address learning gaps.
+In Trimester 2 i-Ready Reading (grades 2-8) 46% of LI were at/above grade level, compared to 50% overall.
+In i-Ready Math, 28% of LI were at/above grade level, compared to 33% overall (subgroups included in the overall average for reading and math).
 Aide support and supplementary materials are needed to provide small group, targeted instruction to underperforming students, specifically LI, ELL, FY students who are consistently underperforming.
 Progress monitoring of intervention groups provides feedback as to whether an intervention is effective.
+Based on these actions, we expect that academic achievement levels will improve for EL, LI, and FY.